Employment Opportunities

 Rate: $16.50 - 18.00 per hourHead Start / Early Head Start Team

-The Program Assistant's focus is on the recruitment and enrollment of the Head Start and Early Head Start children and families.
+This position focuses on the recruitment and enrollment of the families and children for the grant funded Head Start and Early Head Start program.
 The candidate is responsible for data entry, processing applications, ensuring accurate recordkeeping; managing the selection process, including ensuring that each site has an identified selection committee.
 The incumbent must regularly and effectively communicate with families in English and Spanish (preferred). · High School diploma with administrative assistant experience.
 Prefer an Associates or higher degree with related experience. · Proficient in all Microsoft applications and adapt quickly to agency software used. · Effective and relatable communication with clients and staff of diverse backgrounds. · Prefer candidate to speak, read and write Spanish in addition to English to meet program need. · Valid driver’s license and access to transportation as needed.
 Eligible for FT paid time off, paid holidays and fringe benefits such as health, life, dental and 401k plan.
 Must be able to lift at least 45 pounds regularly with bending, stooping, and lifting.
 Requires Fingerprint and CARI Clearances per New Jersey Office of Licensing - Head Start / Early Head Start funding.

 Grants and Development Manager